hk-raksodnus/hk-raksodnus/README.md

 <br>
 <br>
 Here's why:
-* Develop games and related systems, both client and server-side
+<br>* Develop games and related systems, both client and server-side
-* Build and manage custom server infrastructures
+<br>* Build and manage custom server infrastructures
-* Actively manage and grow online communities (especially on platforms like Discord)
+<br>* Actively manage and grow online communities (especially on platforms like Discord)
-* Work with technologies such as JAVA, JavaScript, and C#
+<br>* Work with technologies such as JAVA, JavaScript, and C#

-Of course, no one template will serve all projects since your needs may be different.
+<br>Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this template!

 <p align="right">(<a href="https://discord.gg/B8dfDffyqj">Join my discord</a>)</p>